 27) The first three of the general classification in Men, Women and Duplas (Men, Women, Mixed) will receive their trophy in the awards ceremony after the race.

 28) Payments for the race must be made, by bank transfer (Peru), Western Union transfer (other countries) or PayPal (+10% Tax)

 30) In case of suspending the event for COVID-19 reason, you can save your number for the next date or edition.
-If you want a refund, 20% will be retained for administrative expenses.
+Refunds will not be issued.